The History of Minidoka Memorial Hospital

 A Snake River Saga

 Minidoka Memorial Hospital is the joint operation of Minidoka County's only hospital and nursing home located in Rupert, Idaho.
-Services offered at Minidoka Memorial Hospital include surgery, obstetrics, inpatient and outpatient treatments, long-term care, home health, ambulance, and occupational health.
-The hospital employs over 200 people, making it one of the county's larger employers.
+Services offered at Minidoka Memorial Hospital include surgery, inpatient and outpatient treatments, long-term care, home health, ambulance, and occupational health.
+The hospital employs over 250 people, making it one of the county's larger employers.

 The community of Rupert was developed as a result of the Minidoka Project, which was created under the Reclamation Act of l902.
 This act, signed by Teddy Roosevelt, made it possible to irrigate and "reclaim" desert ground for agricultural purposes.
 The Minidoka Project began in l904 and consisted of the construction of Minidoka Dam and associated canals northeast of Rupert in Minidoka County.
 That same year, the first church was established in Rupert, and the first school opened in town.

+With the construction of Minidoka Memorial Hospital completed, it was decided to contract with the hospital administration arm of the Church of Jesus Christ of Latter Day Saints.
+At that time, the Church owned and managed a number of hospitals in Utah and some in Idaho.
 Mr. Harrison was the first administrator from the Church hospital management service.
 He was followed by Mr. Barton, frequently referred to a "Black Bart."
 In the early 70s, Barton proposed maintaining the hospital in Cassia County and turning the hospital in Minidoka County into a nursing home.
 This met with adamant resistance from Minidoka County residents, and it was decided to extinguish the association between Minidoka Memorial Hospital and the LDS Church Health Care Management Services.

 The medical care available for County residents has grown to meet and often exceed the needs of a region and population of this size.
 The reason for this benefit is the existence of Minidoka Memorial Hospital in the competitive medical environment in Rupert, Minidoka County, Idaho.